 Is your child not loving online school?
 Is motivation is a daily battle?
 You want to quit but you are worried your child might get “behind”?
 Don’t worry.
 It is not your child’s fault.
 The fault is an education delivery method that is not compatible with your child’s brain and how learning works at different ages.

-E-Learning, distance learning, virtual schooling and online learning is NOT homeschooling.
+E-Learning, distance learning, virtual schooling and online learning is NOT homeschooling or home education.
 It is government school in your living room and you and your child have no control over it.
 For a parent, it can be as painful as overseeing homework.
 Yet, students are now borderless.
-In true homeschooling/unschooling, the parent and child controls everything: goals, content, methodology, pace, resources, scope, sequence, and assessment.
+In true home education/unschooling, the parent and child controls everything: goals, content, methodology, pace, resources, scope, sequence, and assessment.
 The parent and child can choose what to learn (the world is the classroom), when to learn it (morning, or night), where to learn it from (many countries have excellent courses online), how to learn it (auditory, visual, kinesthetic) and if (may the child is not interested for now…) a child wants to learn it.

 *Listen to the article instead of reading!